4 Pillars of Design – Part 2

 1. Interface

 The very first factor is Interface.
 This is the front face of the system which enables users to interact with it.
-It combines with different UI elements, screen flow, and sequence.
-It has to be intuitive and informative enough so that user can understand how to navigate, how to complete a task and information/alerts after task completion or failure.
-Below is the example:
+It combines different UI elements, screen flow, and sequence.
+It has to be intuitive and informative enough so that users can understand how to navigate, how to complete a task, and information/alerts after task completion or failure.
+Below is an example:

 2. UI Controls

 UI controls are the enable which allows users to input the information.
-There are various type of elements: checkbox, radio button, dropdown, input field, input text area, search, sliders, switch etc. It has to be well defined and consistent in behavior.
+There are various types of elements: checkbox, radio button, dropdown, input field, input text area, search, sliders, switch, etc. It has to be well-defined and consistent in behavior.
 For example, if a checkbox allows a user to perform multiple selections.
 There should not be any event on it.
-If that happens, user will never be allowed to carry out multiple selections.
+If that happens, the user will never be allowed to carry out multiple selections.

 3. Error handling and feedback messaging

-As a designer, our job is to provide a solution, engage user and guide user.
+As a designer, our job is to provide a solution, engage the user, and guide the user.
 It happens with every digital product that an error occurs due to any known/unknown reason.
-So what should we do as a designer to make smooth interaction?
+So what should we do as a designer to make smooth interactions?

 Curious about knowing how to handle it?
 Let’s go through it: